Iran says U.S. has to make decision on reviving nuclear deal | Headlines

 - Iran Islamic Rep

-Still, Iranian officials seemed cautiously optimistic in assessing the future of the negotiations, which have lasted 11 months.
+The U.S. State Department said on Friday Washington continued to believe a potential deal to return to the 2015 agreement was close, but said decisions need to made in places like Tehran and Moscow.
+On March 5, Russia's foreign minister unexpectedly demanded sweeping guarantees that Russian trade with Iran would not be affected by sanctions imposed on Moscow over its invasion of Ukraine - a demand Western powers said was unacceptable and Washington insisted it would not agree to.

+A collapse of the talks to restore constraints on its uranium enrichment programme could result in Tehran getting within sprinting distance of developing nuclear weapons, a prospect that could ignite a fresh war in the Middle East.
+Tehran denies it has ever sought atomic bombs.
+Still, Tehran seemed cautiously optimistic on Monday in assessing the future of the now 11-month-old negotiations.

 "We will remain in the Vienna talks until our legal and logical demands are met and a strong agreement is reached," Ali Shamkhani, secretary of the Supreme National Security Council, which makes the decisions in the Vienna talks, said in a tweet.

-ERBIL Aside from the differences over the Vienna talks, tensions have also been rising since Iran attacked Iraq's northern city of Erbil on Sunday with a dozen ballistic missiles in an unprecedented assault on the capital of the autonomous Iraqi Kurdish region that appeared to target the United States and its allies.
+IRANIAN MISSILE STRIKE

+Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani said he had discussed the nuclear talks with his Russian counterpart Sergei Lavrov during a visit to Moscow.
+Sheikh Mohammed, who spoke from the Russian capital in a televised press conference, did not provide further details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)